 You’ll at least find better information on the Seagate Technologies site for the Backup Plus Slim.
 You can use the link below to see its Manual.

 Using the Seagate Expansion v Backup Plus On A Mac

-Let me give you a guide on how easy they are to use on a Mac.
+Let me give you a fly by on how easy they are to use on a Mac.

 Dragging And Dropping Or Copying And Pasting On Your Mac

 If you’re only planning on using your Backup Plus Slim for copying your files onto.
 Or dragging and dropping too then you can plug in and just use.

-And the ExFAT formatting means that you’ve the advantage of using on a Windows PC as well.
+And the ExFAT formatting means that you’ve the benefit of using on a Windows PC as well.
 Because a PC can read an ExFAT drive.

 Backup With Time Machine Backup Software

 Your Seagate Expansion and your Backup Plus will need formatting.
 You’ll need to do this before you can use any of them on your Mac for a backup with Time Machine.

 It’s quick and easy to do if you know how.